 As CEO, Ms. Spaeth sets a focused strategic direction for the firm and has been the driving force behind its tremendous growth.
-Since establishing NSAWW, she has methodically assembled a senior leadership team that represents a combined eighteen decades of public service and business experience working in intelligence, defense, transportation and border security, preparedness and response, and law enforcement.
-Her clients include Lockheed Martin, Siemens, Serco, Keane and many other Fortune 500 corporations.
+Since establishing NSAWW, she has methodically assembled a senior leadership team that represents a combined eighteen decades of public service and business experience working in the federal, commercial and international markets.
+Her clients include Lockheed Martin, Zebra Technology, Genesys, Verizon and many other Fortune 500 corporations.

 Ms. Spaeth's experience prior to founding NSAWW spans the public and private homeland/national security sectors – from the White House and Department of Justice, to the world's largest defense contractors.

 Previously, Ms. Spaeth served as Vice President of Homeland Security for Raytheon Company where she developed the company's homeland security business in North America, the Middle East, Eastern and Western Europe, and Asia.
 In less than two years, her efforts resulted in the growing of Raytheon's homeland security revenues, resulting in winning over $2 billion USD in new work.

 Prior to joining Raytheon, Ms. Spaeth served as Director of Homeland Systems Solutions for Lockheed Martin.
 In this capacity Ms. Spaeth built strategic relationships with other corporations to develop and market homeland security/homeland defense solutions.
 Under Ms. Spaeth's leadership, these business alliances won more than $3 billion USD of new business.
 Prior to joining Lockheed Martin, Ms. Spaeth served as an independent national security consultant to the federal government and private corporations.